sfreytag/rbushknn-testing/README.md

 npm run serve
 ```

-The webpage prints out some console output.
-If you then edit the `src.index.js`
-to use `import` instead of `require` and rebuild it, then you can reproduce the
-`Queue is not a constructor` error.
+The webpage should print out some console output, ideally the results of the search, but more likely the `Queue is not a constructor` error.

 There's also a script to run the same code via CommonJS modules using Node: